openfaas/openfaas.github.io/_posts/2021-04-08-bring-gitops-to-your-openfaas-functions-with-argocd.md

 Have you got questions, comments, or suggestions?
 Join the community on [Slack](https://slack.openfaas.io).

 Would you like help to set up your OpenFaaS installation, or someone to call when things don't quite go to plan?
-[Our OpenFaaS PRO Subscription plan](https://www.openfaas.com/support/) gives you a say in the project roadmap, a support contact, and access to Enterprise-grade authentication with OIDC.
+[Our OpenFaaS Pro Subscription plan](https://www.openfaas.com/support/) gives you a say in the project roadmap, a support contact, and access to Enterprise-grade authentication with OIDC.

 ### Acknowledgements